webpro/Automated-SPA-Testing/README.md

 Not sure how things stack up on other systems, in other browsers and with more tests.

-## Functional Testing - Alternative Solutions
+## Functional Testing

-There might be good reasons to separate the unit tests from the functional tests (and break some of the requirements).
-Especially if more control of the browser itself is needed (e.g. for page navigation).
-Then solutions like the following might be interesting to check out:
+For functional testing, when the browser itself needs to be driven by the tests (e.g. for page navigation, file uploads), solutions like the following might be interesting to check out:

 * [CasperJS](http://casperjs.org/) - Functional testing solution on top of CasperJS (i.e. not in real browsers)
 * [Selenium WebDriver](http://docs.seleniumhq.org/projects/webdriver/) - API to automate testing web applications (available in [many languages](http://docs.seleniumhq.org/docs/03_webdriver.jsp), using [various browser drivers](https://code.google.com/p/selenium/wiki/FrequentlyAskedQuestions#Q:_Which_browsers_does_WebDriver_support?))